Best Admission Uses of Twitter

 This post was written by:

-Michael Fienen - who has written 44 posts on .eduGuru.
+Director of Web Marketing - who has written 65 posts on .eduGuru

-Michael joined Pittsburg State University in Pittsburg, KS (NOT Pennsylvania, they spell it wrong anyway) in 2006 as the Web Marketing Manager.
-Don't worry, he doesn't know what that means either.
-Web development's role as a tool for interpersonal communication is a principle focus of his efforts to improve and enhance higher ed web commodities.
-He is an active supporter of the dotCMS community, accessibility advocate, freelance consultant, and general purpose geek who wears many hats.
+Director of Web Marketingjoined Pittsburg State University in Pittsburg, KS (NOT Pennsylvania, they spell it wrong anyway) inand is currently the Director of Web Marketing.
+He is also CTO for the interactive map provider nuCloud.
+Web development's role in interpersonal communication is a principle focus of his efforts to improve and enhance higher ed web commodities.
+He is an active supporter of the dotCMS community, accessibility advocate, freelance consultant, frequent speaker at web events, and general purpose geek who wears many hats.
 Read his complete bio.

-Michael's Blog Michael's Facebook Michael's LinkedIn Michael's UWebD Profile Michael's Twitter Michael's Flickr Michael's YouTube Michael's Digg Michael's FriendFeed Michael's Profilactic Michael's Google Profile
+Michael's Blog Michael's UWebD Profile Michael's FriendFeed Michael's Profilactic

 Hi Michael,